|Focus and Scope|

 Establishing Standards of Objectivity through Critical Discussion.
 Reviews should be conducted objectively.
 Reviewers should express their views clearly with supporting arguments in the spirit of enhancing the quality of the paper through the mutual rational controls of critical discussion.

 Acknowledgement of Sources.
 References to the ideas of others should be accompanied by the relevant citation.
+Any statement that is an observation, derivation or argument that has been reported in previous publications should be accompanied by the relevant citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 Duties of Authors